rostislav-nikitin/socOS/README.md

 	ret
     ...
     ```
-    This kind of files should be included into the "code segment include block" of the your appication app.asm file which structure will be discussed later
+    This kind of files should be included into the "code segment include block" of the your app.asm file (application entry point) which structure will be discussed later

 * extension	- represented by the "{extension_name}_cseg.asm" assembler file that contains some common procedures, which extends AVR assemler functionality.
 ## The structure of the app.asm: